sfinktah/comfy-ovum/README.md

 ## Environment Bridge: Set Environment Variable and Get Environment Variable

+### Browser Local Storage: Set LocalStorage and Get LocalStorage

+Persist small strings in the browser between sessions without touching the server environment.

+- Set LocalStorage: Writes a key/value into the browser's localStorage (strings only).
+Includes an optional passthrough to help enforce execution order.
+If overwrite=false and the key exists in localStorage, the value is left unchanged.
+- Get LocalStorage: Reads a key from the browser's localStorage with a default fallback.
+Returns (value, exists).

+Notes:
+- Backend nodes cannot directly access the browser; the Set node triggers a frontend action to store the value using ComfyUI's UI-return channel.
+The Get node returns the provided default at execution time but is useful for coordinating UI state; use environment variables if you need true backend-readable values.
+- Keys and values are stored as strings.
+If you need structures, encode/decode to JSON in the graph.

 Publish and subscribe values anywhere in your workflow (and even across workflows) using the process environment as a lightweight, global message bus.

 What they do: